-The magnetic activity of cool stars spans an enormous range: the most active stars have more than half of a hemisphere covered by dark starspots (Fig. 2), with at most 2% for the Sun.
-In inactive stars, the coverage by spots is too small to be measured by current instruments, but there the associated emissions from the hot outer atmosphere can be used as a measure of activity.
-At the extreme lower end of activity, entire coronae of inactive giant stars are dimmer than the X-ray-dark coronal holes in the solar outer atmosphere[17].
+The magnetic activity of cool stars spans an enormous range: the most active stars have more than half of a hemisphere covered by dark starspots (Fig. 1), with at most 2% for the Sun.
+In inactive stars, the coverage by spots is too small to be measured by current instruments, but the emissions from the hot outer atmosphere can be used as a measure of activity.
+At the extreme lower end of activity, entire coronae of inactive giant stars are dimmer than solar coronal holes[17].

-Numerical models are rapidly advancing with computational capabilities.
+Numerical models are rapidly advancing with increasing computational capabilities.
 They provide insight into the magnetoconvective couplings near the surface[18], multi-scale compressible convective envelopes[9], and convection and dynamo action in fully convective stars, albeit thus far at low Reynolds numbers[4].
-These models are very far from capturing the full range of MHD and plasma interactions from solar tachocline to atmosphere.
-The nonlinear differential equations that couple turbulent convection and magnetism to yield dynamo action cannot be solved analytically.
-Nor can the cyclic dynamo observed in the Sun and other stars be simulated directly, as the solar convection zone is highly turbulent.
+These models are far from capturing the full range of MHD and plasma interactions from solar tachocline to atmosphere.
+The nonlinear

+Fig. 1 Doppler-imaged temperature map of XX Tri (K0III).
+The 24-d tidally-locked binary component shows a large, persistent high-latitude starspot (or spot cluster) vastly larger than the entire Sun.
+Such high-latitude features are common among rapid rotators.
+[19] differential equations that couple turbulent convection and magnetism to yield dynamo action cannot be solved analytically.
+Nor can the dynamo of the Sun and other stars be simulated directly, as the solar convection zone is highly turbulent.
 In the high magnetic Reynolds number environment of the solar interior, the magnetic field is highly intermittent with length scales down to ~1 km.
 The volume of the solar convection zone would require ~10 gridpoints, evolved for millions of timesteps to achieve a full cycle of solar activity.
 This is more than a factor of a billion beyond present computational resources, and thus both analytical and numerical treatments must make approximations that simplify much of the physics.

 Most dynamo concepts are kinematic in nature.
 A self-consistent model needs to include the interaction between the field and the flows.
-Some semi-analytical mean-field models have been tested that include this interaction (often captured by ad-hoc parameterizations), but comprehensive numerical experiments that include these couplings are in their infancy (Fig. 3).
+Some semi-analytical mean-field models have been tested that include this interaction (often captured by ad-hoc parameterizations), but comprehensive numerical experiments that include these couplings are in their infancy (Fig. 2).
 Thus observations are essential to validate the approximations made: comparisons of observed stellar dynamo patterns for different activity levels with those resulting from models is essential to guide dynamo research.
 Unfortunately, we know essentially nothing about these dynamo patterns, i.e., the stellar butterfly diagrams or - on smaller scales - the spectrum of emerging bipoles, their orientations, or their clustering properties for any star other than the Sun.
 For main-sequence stars with moderate to low rotation rates, activity tends to be cyclic, but no clear trend of cycle period with stellar parameters has been found, although there are hints of relationships between cycle period, rotation period, and the time scale for deep convection[14].
 For truly active stars, various variability patterns exist, but generally no unambiguous activity cycle is seen.
 In this context, it is interesting to add that the moderately and very active stars never reach low states of activity, in contrast to the Sun during its cycle minima.
 Perhaps the dynamos of these active stars differ substantially from the solar dynamo, with either no organized butterfly diagram or with overlapping starspot cycles that combine to reduce the overall modulation.